Flagsmith/flagsmith-docs/docs/best-practise/mobile-app-versioning.md

 ## What happens next?

 Firstly, (sounds obvious but who knows!) ship a fix!
-Push 5.4.2 that fixes the issue.
+Push version 5.4.2 that fixes the issue.
 As users upgrade, their `version` trait will automatically change to 5.4.2 and they will drop out of the Segment.
+Flagsmith will then start sending an Enabled flag for this feature, and your users will have access to the feature that you just fixed.

 We can keep this Segment and the override in place.
 In fact, it's really important that we do!
 Lots of people don't bother upgrading their apps at all.
 That's fine though; with the Segment in place, they will never know that you shipped